Skip to contents

 ## [1] 746

 For parsimony analysis of the edge length represent the observed number of changes.
 Reconstructing ancestral states therefore defines also the edge lengths of a tree.
 However there can exist several equally parsimonious reconstructions or states can be ambiguous and therefore edge length can differ.
 In phangorn all the ancestral reconstructions for parsimony used to be based on the fitch algorithm (below version 3.0) and needed bifurcating trees.
 However trees can get pruned afterwards using the function multi2di from ape.
 Recently we replaced the acctran routine with a method based on the sankoff algorithm adopting the algorithm for joint reconstruction (Pupko et al. 2000) and breaking ties at random.
-This has the additional benefit that to infer phylogenies with multifurcations.
+This has the additional benefit that it allows us to infer phylogenies with multifurcations.

 anc.pars <- anc_pars(tree, primates)